 - Special offers: Given the highly competitive market, broadband providers often entice new customers with special offers like cash back, free gifts or discounts.

 - Inclusive calls: Line rental is included as standard in the price of most broadband packages, thanks to intervention from the Advertising Standards Authority after several complains of false advertising from ISPs.
-Call packages aren’t, however, but some companies will throw in free anytime calls or evening and weekend calls along with their broadband deal.
+Call packages aren’t, however, but some companies will throw in free anytime calls or evening and weekend calls along with their broadband packages.

 - Reputation: It sounds basic, but sometimes the cheapest deals come from small, relatively unknown companies.
 Make sure you do your research on a provider before signing a contract, especially if it’s one you’ve not heard of before.

-Of course, if you’re unhappy with your broadband deal you can leave whenever you want.
+Of course, if you’re unhappy with your broadband connection you can leave whenever you want.
 However, most companies will impose a fee on customers who cancel contracts early, so make sure you check the fine print before signing the contract.